NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 authorisation embedded within BGP.
 In principle, an operator can define any ASN as the origin and announce any prefix, also one they are not the holder of.

+.. index:: BGP best path selection
+  see: Shortest path; BGP best path selection
+  see: More specific; BGP best path selection

 BGP Best Path Selection
 -----------------------

 BGP routing information includes the complete route to each destination.
 BGP uses the routing information to maintain a database of network reachability information, which it exchanges with other networks.
 For each prefix in the routing table, BGP continuously and dynamically makes decisions about the best path to reach a particular destination.
 After the best path is selected, the